Kathryn D. Sullivan: STS-45

 Sullivan served as Payload Commander on STS-45, the first Spacelab mission dedicated to NASA's Mission to Planet Earth.
-It lifted off in the Discovery on March 24, 1992.
+It lifted off in the Atlantis on March 24, 1992.
 During this nine-day mission, the crew operated the twelve experiments that constituted the Atmospheric Laboratory for Applications and Science cargo.
 This was the first of several flights designed to study the composition of the mid-atmosphere and its variations over an eleven-year solar cycle, the regular period of energetic activity by the Sun.
 The mission also included the Shuttle Solar Backscatter Ultraviolet Instrument (SSBUV) to measure the ozone layer in concert with other measurements taken by satellites.
 The mission also carried the Oscar statuette for the Irving G. Thalberg Memorial Award that film maker George Lucas received on March 30, the presentation being made by the STS-45 crew from Earth orbit.
 Sullivan had special responsibility for a dose-response experiment that involved firing an electron pulse into the upper atmosphere and recording the luminosity induced with a special camera.
-Discovery landed at the Kennedy Space Center on April 2, 1992.
+Atlantis landed at the Kennedy Space Center on April 2, 1992.

 Sullivan left NASA in 1993 having flown on three Space Shuttle missions and logged 532 hours in space.